Improve your English at ST masterclasses

-To write well, executives and managers must first learn how to write simply, and effectively.

 "Why use four or five words when one word will do?
 Why make people guess what you mean because your writing is not clear?
-Communication is a life skill and the better we are at it, the easier life is," said ST journalist Angelina Choy, who will be conducting the Executive Edition of The Straits Times English Masterclass, on Dec 7.
-(See event details below)
+Communication is a life skill and the better we are at it, the easier life is," said Straits Times journalist Angelina Choy, who will be conducting the Executive Edition of The Straits Times English Masterclass on Dec 7.

 The Executive Edition masterclass is aimed at professionals, managers and executives who want to improve their English language skills for professional communication.

-The masterclass is suitable for those who need to write in the course of their work, from e-mails to minutes, presentations and reports.
+It is suitable for those who need to write in the course of their work, from e-mails to presentations.

-Ms Choy has over 30 years of experience in sub-editing, writing, visual journalism and training.
-She will guide participants on topics such as writing shorter sentences, avoiding common grammar and spelling mistakes, and how to craft better e-mails for work.
+Ms Choy has more than 30 years' experience in sub-editing, writing, visual journalism and training.
+She will guide participants on topics such as writing shorter sentences, avoiding common grammar and spelling mistakes, and crafting better e-mails for work.

 Learn the difference between "it's" and "its", and why you should not use phrases such as "close proximity" and "small minority".